What is a burial shroud?

 How many shrouds do you have in stock?
 How do they work?
 How big are they?

-I am currently developing my portfolio and aiming to have a stock of 10-15 ready to buy shrouds.
-These will be available online.
-At the moment I have 5 shrouds available but please check my site for more soon .
+I have a stock of 10 shrouds which can be purchased immediately or customised .
 You are also welcome to arrange a visit to my studio in Brighton and look at them.
 Some shrouds can be additionally embellished with personal textiles of emotional value and history and with a personalised imagery.
 I can send a shroud directly to you or the funeral home and will supply easy to use instructions on how to shroud the body.

 Can I order a bespoke shroud?
 Can we make it together?